christopher-besch/homepage/src/articles/16_open_source/open_source.md

 - On the other hand, you cannot convert an executable back into its source code.

 ### Software License and Open-Source
-TODO: overhaul this, some didn't get it right away (This is no legal advice.)
+(This is no legal advice.)
 Source code falls under the law of copyright:
 Because the developer wrote the source code, she can decide what to do with it.
-Typically, the developer wants people to use her software so she compiles an executable and gives that to the user.
+Of course, the developer gives the user an executable.
 However, she might not allow the user to do whatever he wants with her software.
-For example he might not be allowed to sell the software himself.
+For example, he might not be allowed to sell the software himself.
 The developer lays out conditions in a legal document called the *software license*, which the user must accept.
-*Open-Source software* is software under a license that give the user specific rights.
+There are different kinds of such licenses.
+In this article we are concerned about *Open-Source licenses*.
+An Open-Source license makes a software Open-Source.
+Technically, there are multiple different Open-Source licenses.
 The Open Source Initiative (OSI) keeps a list of OSI approved licenses that fulfil the [definition of Open-Source](https://opensource.org/osd).
 To me, the most important aspects of Open-Source software are: